HenrikBengtsson/matrixStats/revdep/problems.md

       See the note in ?`:::` about the use of this operator.
     ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    ScoreMatrixBin,RleList-GRangesList: no visible binding for global
-      variable ‘id’
-    ScoreMatrixBin,RleList-GRangesList: no visible global function
-      definition for ‘:=’
-    Undefined global functions or variables:
-      := id
-    ```

 *   checking files in ‘vignettes’ ...
 NOTE
     ```
     The following directory looks like a leftover from 'knitr':